 3. Line the same cookie sheet that you used for the eggplant with another piece of parchment paper.
 Turn down the oven to 375º F. Brush the slices of baguette with olive oil on either side, and place on the parchment paper on the cookie sheet.
 Bake at 375º F for 5 minutes.
 Keep an eye on them to make sure they do not burn.
 Remove from oven and set aside to cool.

 4. When the eggplant stops steaming and has sufficiently cooled down, add the tomatoes, green olives, basil, garlic, parsley, oregano and crushed red pepper flakes.
 Mix thoroughly, and then, taste it.
-If it’s a little flat, drizzle some additional olive oil and balsamic vinegar, and then, season with salt and black pepper.
+If it’s a little flat, drizzle some additional olive oil and balsamic reduction, and then, season with salt and black pepper.

 5. Smear bread slices with almond ricotta.